Skip to content Skip to footer

 Trout Creek Ranch headquarters and the full project area is near Fields, Oregon.

 Historically one of the area’s most iconic cattle ranches, the headquarters portion of Trout Creek Ranch includes both ranching and farming infrastructure.
-The Land Trust and local partners will continue farming and ranching operations to help support the local economy and achieve conservation goals across the project area.
+We’ll work with local partners to continue farming and ranching operations that help support the local economy and achieve conservation goals across the project area.

 Trout Creek Ranch's extensive wet meadows lie between the Trout Creek and Pueblo Mountains.